roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 azd env set DATABASE_PASSWORD "AV@lidPa33word"
 ```

-Substitute the environment name and database password for your own values.
+Replace the placeholders for the environment name and database password with your own values.

 By default, Azure resources are sized for a "development" mode.
 Set the `APP_ENVIRONMENT` to `prod` using the following code to deploy production SKUs: